Current fluctuations in a semi-infinite line: Perturbation solution for the Symmetric Simple Exclusion Process

 In the perturbation expansion, the fields at certain order in $\lambda$ only depends on the lower-order fields and therefore they can be systematically solved order-by-order.
 Using the perturbation expansion \eref{eq:perturbation of fields} in the expression \eref{eq:simpler mu} gives a series solution the cgf

-where the coefficients in each order are by definition the cumulants of the current.
+where the coefficients in each order are the cumulants of the current.
 A similar hierarchical dependence prevails.
-Namely, the first cumulant $\langle Q_T\rangle$ are expressed in terms of leading order fields $\rho_{\mathrm{av}}$, the second cumulant $\langle Q_T^2\rangle$ in terms of $(q_1,p_1)$, and so on.
+Namely, the first cumulant $\langle Q_T\rangle$ is expressed in terms of the leading order field $\rho_{\mathrm{av}}$, the second cumulant $\langle Q_T^2\rangle$ in terms of $(q_1,p_1)$, and so on.

 For the quenched ensemble, the expression for the average is